ltieman/fleaker/ROADMAP.md

 * Finish the component stuff
   * There are a few skipped tests that need finishing.
+  * Update tests to run with a base component and an overridden component to ensure naming is fine
   * Update the init_app methods to have a `persist` flag which when set to True, will make not restore the context back to it's original value whenever an appcontext is popped; let's you weave in and out of app contexts at will,